Four major courses and research areas

 Materials Evaluation and Engineering｜Hayashi Lab.

-Takahiro Hayashi (Professor), Naoki Mori (Assistant Professor)
+Takahiro Hayashi (Professor), Naoki Mori (Lecturer)

 Elastic wave propagation is analyzed based on wave theories and calculations of the waves in engineering materials and biomaterials.
 New measurement techniques for elastic waves are also developed such as non-contact air coupled ultrasonics and laser ultrasonics.